wp-plugins/ewww-image-optimizer/readme.txt

 * webp support
 * jpegmini server integration (for resizes only)
 * tinypng api integration (again, for resizes only)
-* FlaGallery optimize on upload does not work with plupload (only the browser-based method works properly).
-This will be implemented in a future release.
 * huge thanks to those who have done localization/translation for Dutch, Romanian, and Spanish.
 See http://wordpress.org/plugins/ewww-image-optimizer/other_notes/ for more information.
 If you would like to help translate this plugin in your language, post a thread on the support forums.

 = 1.7.7 =